 How do mitochondrial estrogen receptors (ERs) affect mitochondrial priming and chemotherapy response in breast cancer cells?
 In this project, we try to understand how mitochondria-localized ERs in ER (+) breast cancer cells modulate mitochondrial priming preset and Bcl-2 protein dependence of these cells.
 In addition, response to physiologic and chemical cell death inducers are currently being evaluated in mitochondrial-ER (+) and (-) cells.
 BH3 profiling technique developed in Letai Lab has been adapted into the lab routine and in parallel, a BH3 signature is being sought for ER-negative breast cancer cell lines.

-Rab25 GTPase in Ovarian Cancer
+Targeting Rab25 GTPase in Ovarian Cancer

 This project aims to identify the role of a small Rab GTPase, Rab25, in the pathobiology of ovarian cancer.
 An ovarian cancer cell line panel is being used as the initial experimental model, focusing on how this small Rab GTPase regulates cell cycle progression, cell death and cell proliferation in ovarian cancer cells in addition to its vesicle trafficking function.
 Protein knockdown/overexpression studies, fluorescence proliferation assays, immunofluorescence confocal microscopy, cell cycle and cell death assays are being utilized as fundamental experimental approaches.

-Resistance to Pan-EGFR inhibitors in Breast Cancer
+Resistance to pan-HER inhibitors in Breast Cancer